simon2e/python-venv-centos/ReadMe.md

 # Python Virtual Environment for TICEE Bamboo agents (RHEL 7/Centos 7)

 This repo holds a fully standalone python 3.6 virtual environment for executing jobs requiring python3 on Optimus Bamboo shared agents.
-A "standard" python3 virtual still has some dependencies on the python3 installation used to create it.
+A "standard" python3 virtual environment still has some dependencies on the python3 installation used to create it.

 Differences to a "standard" python3 virtual environment:

 - made using `--copies` option rather than the typical symlinks on linux
 - includes libpython library
 - includes lib/python3.6 folders
-- include activate_ld to set LD_LIBRARY_PATH and PYTHONPATH
+- includes activate_ld (modified from activate script) to set LD_LIBRARY_PATH and PYTHONPATH

 If running under Bamboo shared agent the virtual environment must be activated by executing: